Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - The feature of NUI IME has been improved.
     - The UI performance of NUI Reference IME has been improved.
     - Emoticon layout has been supported.
-  - Separates the Setting application from NUI IME to launch it directly by system keyboard setting application.
+  - Separates the setting application from NUI IME to launch it directly by system keyboard setting application.
   - Keyboard setting application has been implemented as NUI.
   - Key code has been provided when pressing or releasing IME key.
 - Autofill